TryLike/TryLike/README.md

 TryLike "Project 1" combines a 50 volumn library as a missing link between Genetic Distribution versus egocentric interests.
 This dubious success is no mistake!

-The work ahead is like this:
+The work ahead is like this:  Its fully understood that an advanced civilization exits!
+Its not appreciated to use 1980's code language as a move forward.
+Ouch!
+I'm not flattering myself - its yuck!

-About programming Project 1:  To me the worse case scenerio "to code" is "the worst" - TV Star Track module box.

-What did I expect with "Build" is "Bundle then wait....a nightmare now approaching!"
-"Shut down computer & hope"
+About programming Project 1: Currently learning code language.
+Projects here require employed developers.

 End
 <!--
 **TryLike/TryLike** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.